Skip to main content

 The interaction object

-When an interaction is required, Deck sets the status to interaction_required and populates the interaction field on the connection or task run.
+When an interaction is required, Deck sets the task run status to interaction_required and populates the interaction field.

 {